basis-robotics/basis-docs/docs/docs/guide-tools/launch-files.md

 - Placeholder names like `ARG_A`, `GROUP_1`, `UNIT_A`, etc., should be replaced with project-specific names.
 - Values indicated with `<...>` should be customized according to your project's requirements.

-This structure allows you to clearly define the parameters, components, and behaviors of your application in a flexible and readable manner.
+This structure allows you to define the parameters, components, and behaviors of your application in a flexible and readable manner.

 ### Document Structure